-- (a) Towing carrier acting as authorized agent for the property owner. - (I) A towing carrier may act as the authorized agent for the property owner under a written agreement to that effect, provided the agreement is compliant with this paragraph (a).
-The contract shall contain at least the following information: - (A) the name, physical address, telephone number, email address (if applicable), and PUC Towing Permit number of the towing carrier; - (B) the name, address, email address (if applicable), and telephone number of the property owner; - (C) the address of the property from which the tows will originate; - (D) the name of each individual person who is authorized to sign the tow authorization: - (E) the address and phone number of the storage facility where the vehicle owner may retrieve the vehicle; - (F) the beginning date and ending date of the contract; - (G) a statement that the maximum rates for a nonconsensual tow from private property, and the maximum drop charge if the vehicle is retrieved before removal from the private property, are set by rule of the Public Utilities Commission unless the contract provides lower rates; - (H) the name, title, phone number, and signature of the person making the contract on behalf of the property owner and on behalf of the towing carrier; and - (I) the date the contract is signed. - (II) Nothing in this paragraph (a) shall preclude a towing carrier, which towing carrier has been paid for the tow by the property owner at proper rates in accordance with rule 6511(d), from collecting the towing charges from the motor vehicle owner and reimbursing said charges to the property owner. - (III) No agency provided for in paragraph 6508(a) shall affect any obligation, liability, or responsibility of the property owner to any third party.
-Any provision attempting to affect such obligation, liability, or responsibility shall be void. - (b) Authorization to Pperform Nonconsensual ∓tow.
+- (a) Towing carrier acting as authorized agent for the property owner. - (I) A towing carrier may act as the authorized agent for the property owner under a written tow agreement to that effect, provided the tow agreement is compliant with this paragraph (a).
+Only the towing carrier named in the tow agreement may perform tows under that tow agreement.
+Assignment of a tow agreement to another towing carrier is prohibited.
+The tow agreement contract shall contain at least the following information in order for the tow to be properly authorized: - (A) the name, physical address, telephone number, email address, (if applicable), and PUC Towing Permit towing carrier permit number of the towing carrier; - (B) the name, address, email address, (if applicable), and telephone number of the property owner; - (C) the address of the property from which the tows will originate; - (D) the name of each individual person who is authorized to sign the tow authorization; - (E) the address and phone number of the storage facility where the motor vehicle owner may retrieve the motor vehicle;

+- (F) the beginning date and ending date of the contracttow agreement.
+Provisions that provide for automatic renewal of the tow agreement are prohibited; - (G) a statement that "the maximum rates for a nonconsensual tow from private property, and the maximum drop charge if the motor vehicle is retrieved before removal from the private property, are set by rule of the Public Utilities Commission:" - (H) the name, title, phone number, and signature of the person making entering into the tow agreement on behalf of the property owner and on behalf of the towing carrier; and - (I) the date the contract tow agreement is signed; - (J) the name of each tow truck driver who is authorized to perform tows under the tow agreement; and - (K) the reasons for which a motor vehicle may be towed from the property under the tow agreement. - (II) Nothing in this paragraph (a) shall preclude a towing carrier who, which towing carrier has been paid for the tow by the property owner at proper rates, from collecting the towing charges from the motor vehicle owner and reimbursing said charges to the property owner. - (III) No agency provided for in this paragraph 6508(a) shall affect any obligation, liability, or responsibility of the property owner to any third party.
+Any provision attempting to affect such obligation, liability, or responsibility shall be void. - (IV) Nothing in this paragraph (a) shall preclude a towing carrier or property owner from adding addendums to the tow agreement that modify any term of the tow agreement, so long as the addendums are in compliance with these rules and agreed upon by both the tow company and the property owner.
+Each addendum must be signed by both the tow company and the property owner and are required to be maintained with the original tow agreement. - (b) Authorization to perform nonconsensual tow. - (I) A towing carrier shall not tow any motor vehicle unless one of the following conditions is met: - (A) the towing carrier is directed to perform a tow by a law enforcement officer; - (B) the towing carrier is requested to perform a tow by the owner, authorized operator, or authorized agent of the owner of athe motor vehicle; or - (C) the towing carrier is requested to perform a tow upon the authorization of the property owner.